mothur/mothur.github.io/_wiki/mothur_license.md

 assert copyright on the software, and (2) offer you this License giving you legal permission to copy, distribute and/or modify it.

-For the developers\' and authors\' protection, the GPL clearly explains that there is no warranty for this free software.
-For both users\' and authors\' sake, the GPL requires that modified versions be marked as changed, so that their problems will not be attributed erroneously to authors of previous versions.
+For the developers' and authors' protection, the GPL clearly explains that there is no warranty for this free software.
+For both users' and authors' sake, the GPL requires that modified versions be marked as changed, so that their problems will not be attributed erroneously to authors of previous versions.

 Some devices are designed to deny users access to install or run modified versions of the software inside them, although the manufacturer can do so.
-This is fundamentally incompatible with the aim of protecting users\' freedom to change the software.
+This is fundamentally incompatible with the aim of protecting users' freedom to change the software.
 The systematic pattern of such abuse occurs in the area of products for individuals to use, which is precisely where it is most unacceptable.
 Therefore, we have designed this version of the GPL to prohibit the practice for those products.
 If